smizell/verbose/docs/specification.rst

   A human-readable description for an item.
 It is a ``string``.

 ``typesOf``
   A way to specify what type of item an item is.
 Useful when specifying Schema.org values or linking to profiles.
+It is a ``string``.

 Hypermedia
 ##########